 Oceanside, Building 3300: 760.795.6616

-The Service Learning Program partners academic instruction with community service.
-Each semester approximately 60 courses at MiraCosta offer a service component.
+The Service Learning Program partners academic instruction with experiential community service.
+Each semester approximately 60 courses at MiraCosta offer in person and virtual service opportunities.
 Students work with their instructors and the Service Learning and Volunteer Center to find meaningful service opportunities (i.e., experiential learning opportunities) in the community that relate to what they are learning in the classroom.
-MiraCosta's service learning and volunteer placements include youth programs, conservation efforts, programs that address homelessness and hunger, senior services, child development programs, social services organizations, after school programs, and literacy programs as well as many other opportunities within K-12 grade public schools and non-profit organizations.
+Placements include youth programs, conservation efforts, programs that address homelessness and hunger, senior services, child development programs, social services organizations, museums and arts programs, after school programs, and literacy programs as well as many other opportunities within K-12 grade public schools and non-profit organizations.
 Students can earn a certificate of participation in Service Learning when they complete 15 hours at one site, for one course.
 For a list of approved community partners, go to the Service Learning Community Partners List website at http://hub.miracosta.edu/servicelearningpartners/.
+Students can also take advantage of the Volunteer Certificate of Achievement offered through Sociology to jump start their academic and career path.

 Through these community placements, students apply classroom knowledge to everyday situations and real problems.
 They gain practical experience that can help them explore or confirm possible career paths while earning documented work experience.
 Students are encouraged to mention their service learning experiences when they apply for scholarships or complete transfer applications, professional portfolios, or resumes.
 In addition, students become more civically aware and engaged as they discover the value and power of their own voice.
 Students have reported that these experiences affirm their career paths, provide job opportunities, and increase their cultural and social capital.
 Students who are pursuing careers in education, public health/nutrition, the non-profit sector, social work, government, racial justice, or any service-minded career should consider taking courses with instructors who offer service learning.
 For more information about the program, including its courses and community partners, students should visit the program's website.